-What kind of imaging techniques are used in brain injuries?
+What kind of imaging techniques assess brain injuries?
 In the old days, the X-ray was the only way to get a look inside someone without surgery.
-These days, thanks to astonishing advances in technology, doctors have an array of imaging methods to use to see what’s going on.
+Now, thanks to advances in technology, doctors have an array of imaging methods to see what’s going on.
 The current primary imaging modalities for assessing brain injuries are Computed Tomography scans (CAT or CT scans) and Magnetic Resonance Imaging scans (MRI scans).

 When Imaging Is Used After A Suspected Brain Injury

-To get a radiograph, X-rays (that is, electromagnetic radiation with a wavelength of approximately 0.01 to 10 nanometers) are emitted towards the affected body part.
-Some X-rays are absorbed and others pass through to the film or detector on the other side of the body, creating a 2D image.
+X-rays (electromagnetic radiation) are emitted towards the affected body part.
+Some X-rays are absorbed and others pass through to the film or detector on the other side of the body, creating a 2-D image.

-Computed Tomography scans, aka CAT scans, also use X-rays.
-However, unlike radiographs, images from CT scans give a better understanding of the whole picture, as the resulting tomographic (that is, cross-sectional) images show “slices” from portions of the brain or other parts of the body.
-While X-rays for a radiograph are produced by a single source, like at the dentist, X-rays for CT scans are produced by a rotating X-ray generator that circles the head or body to gather multiple images.
+CT scans also use X-ray technology.
+However, unlike radiographs, CT images offer a better understanding of the whole picture, because tomographic (that is, cross-sectional) images show “slices” from portions of the brain or other parts of the body.
+While X-rays for a radiograph come from a single direction, X-rays for CT scans use a rotating X-ray generator that circles the head or body to gather multiple images.

-CT scans are the standard choice when a brain injury is suspected due to how safe and widespread the technology is and how quick and accurate the results are.
-CT scans can show skull and facial fractures and exactly where in the brain any swelling, bleeding, or foreign objects are located.
+CT scans are the standard imaging choice when a brain injury is suspected because the technology is readily available in hospitals and outpatient centers.
+CT scans can show skull and facial fractures as well as swelling, bleeding, or foreign objects.

 MRI scans use magnetic fields and radio waves to create images that, like CT scans, are also a collection of “slices” of the brain.
-Compared to CT scans, MRIs take longer and are often less comfortable for the patient, but are they can show more detailed and different information than a CT.
-For instance, MRIs can show changes in the soft tissue like bruising and scarring that are not detectable with CT imaging, and they can also show even smaller areas of bleeding in the brain such as microhemorrhages seen in diffuse axonal injury (DAI).
+Compared to CT scans, MRIs take longer and are often less comfortable for the patient, but they can show more detailed and different information than a CT scan.
+For instance, MRIs can show changes in the brain such as bruising and scarring that are not detectable with CT imaging, and they can also show even smaller areas of bleeding in the brain such as microhemorrhages seen in diffuse axonal injury (DAI).

 How does it work?
-There’s no easy way to explain the technology, but essentially, the MRI scanner produces a strong magnetic field to affect hydrogen nuclei in the body and then uses radio waves (another form of electromagnetic radiation, like X-rays) to get information from those nuclei.
+The MRI scanner produces a strong magnetic field to affect hydrogen nuclei in the body and then uses radio waves (another form of electromagnetic radiation) to get information from those nuclei.
 It’s the radio waves that produce the images we see in the final MRI scans.
 (For a more in-depth explanation and for the different kinds of MRI scanning techniques, go here.)